 Investing in the communities we serve has been a long-standing pillar of Valley’s mission.
 When the COVID-19 pandemic began, small businesses were heavily impacted, with many experiencing financial and staffing issues.

-To help alleviate financial distress, Valley Bank continued to provide resources and grow its partnership with the Hebrew Free Loan Society (HFLS), which was previously started through former Bank Leumi, through the Valley National Bank Small Business Loan Fund.
-The Fund enables HFLS to continue to offer interest-free, no-guarantor loans to support small business owners in Long Island, Westchester, and New York’s five boroughs.
+To help alleviate financial distress, Valley Bank continued to provide resources and grow its partnership with the Hebrew Free Loan Society (HFLS) – which was previously started through the Valley National Bank Small Business Loan Fund (formerly Bank Leumi).
+The Fund enables HFLS to continue to offer interest-free loans to support small business owners in Long Island, Westchester, and New York’s five boroughs.

 Through programs like the Small Business Loan Fund, HFLS fosters financial stability and opportunity among low-to-moderate-income (LMI) New Yorkers in need by providing access to secure, affordable credit in the form of interest-free loans.
 Serving as a nonsectarian lender, HFLS has helped borrowers respond to unexpected financial challenges and pursue personal and professional goals since 1892.

-Recently Valley made an additional contribution to the Fund, which was matched by HFLS, bringing the total Fund to $1 million.
-These resources will assist HFLS in reaching small businesses and entrepreneurs that have traditionally been denied access to credit, helping them access new opportunities and partnerships, and achieve substantial growth.
+Valley made an additional contribution to the Fund, which was matched by HFLS, bringing its total to $1 million.
+These resources have assisted HFLS in reaching small businesses and entrepreneurs that have traditionally been denied access to credit, helping them access new opportunities and partnerships, and achieve substantial growth.

 Valley is proud to be part of a program that is helping local small businesses prosper.